 + Do you offer "day-of" coordination?

 With 7 years experience in coordinating and planning weddings, we have learned that the description "day-of" doesn't represent the type of service we actually provide, as well as what you really need on your wedding day.
 Do you think all those months of planning your wedding someone could showcase and execute all your hard work in just one day?
-That is why we created a happy medium and offer our month of wedding management package.
+That is why we created a happy medium and offer our wedding management package.

 Instead of adding more stress on your plate, we eliminate that and in return we get to learn more about you and what is really important on your wedding day.
 So if you are looking for a "day-of" wedding coordinator, our wedding management service is that plus more and starts 6 weeks before your event.

 + I am not sure if I need a coordinator or planner, what is the difference?